stcorp/harp/doc/dataformats.rst

 Dimensions
 ~~~~~~~~~~
 HARP has strict rules regarding the dimensions of variables.
 Each dimension of a variable may be used to represent a
-physical dimension (such as time, latitude, longitude, height, et cetera), or it may be used as an indepedent dimension.
+physical dimension (such as time, latitude, longitude, height, etcetera), or it may be used as an independent dimension.

 Only dimension types supported by HARP can be used.
 These types are: